 How We Roll: Bikeable Community Workshops in Minnesota

 Minnesota has been working to increase the bike-friendliness of its communities in order to support lifelong physical activity.
 Improving trail and on-street bicycle facilities also helps support affordable transportation options that improve equity and create more livable, vibrant communities.
 A unique collaboration of state agencies including the Minnesota Department of Health, Minnesota Department of Transportation and the Bicycle Alliance of Minnesota has been supporting communities to launch the process to be recognized as a national "Bicycle Friendly Community."
-This session will explain the collaborative process for conducting workshops, assisting communities through the process, sharing success stories and implementing change.
+This session explains the collaborative process for conducting workshops, assisting communities through the process, sharing success stories and implementing change.
+(PDF)

 - Kelly Corbin, Physical Activity Coordinator, Minnesota Department of Health